bcgov/ssdtools/tests/testthat/_snaps/print.md

       meanlog -1.50532
       sdlog 1.31089

-    Parameters estimated from 28 rows of'censored', 'weighted' and 'recaled'  data.
+    Parameters estimated from 28 rows of censored, weighted and rescaled (70.7) data.

 # print fitdists with multiple distributions